What is Days Sales Outstanding (DSO)?

 To solve high DSO issues, a company must determine what factors are affecting sales and collection.
 The situation may suggest the following various reasons:

-- Credit issues with customers having a negative credit standing
+- Credit issues with customers with a negative credit standing

 - Sales teams are offering longer payment terms for customers to pump up sales

-- Company is inefficient in its collection process
+- Company is inefficient or ineffective in its collection process

-On the other side, a low DSO is more favorable to a company’s collection process.
-Customers are either paying on time to avail discounts or the company is very strict on its credit policy, which may negatively affect sales performance.
+On the other hand, a low DSO is more favorable to a company’s collection process.
+Customers are either paying on time to avail of discounts, or the company is very strict on its credit policy, which may negatively affect sales performance.
 However, having a low DSO for small to medium-sized businesses generally carries considerable benefits.
 Fast credit collectability decreases problems related to paying operational expenses, and any excess money that is collected can be reinvested right away to increase future earnings.

 How Important is Days Sales Outstanding in Business Operations?